bio-agents/bioagents-schema-docs/keep_for_later.rst

-## From bioagentsschema_elements.rst
+## From bioagents-schema_elements.rst
-   "diskFormat", "Virtual machine image disk format.", "enum (see `docs <http://bioagentsschema.readthedocs.io/en/latest/controlled_vocabularies.html#disk-image-format>`__)", "0 or 1"
+   "diskFormat", "Virtual machine image disk format.", "enum (see `docs <http://bioagents-schema.readthedocs.io/en/latest/controlled_vocabularies.html#disk-image-format>`__)", "0 or 1"
-   "containerFormat", "Virtual machine container format.", "enum (see `docs <http://bioagentsschema.readthedocs.io/en/latest/controlled_vocabularies.html#container-format>`__)", "0 or 1"
+   "containerFormat", "Virtual machine container format.", "enum (see `docs <http://bioagents-schema.readthedocs.io/en/latest/controlled_vocabularies.html#container-format>`__)", "0 or 1"

-   "relation type ", "Type of relation between this and another registered software, e.g. 'isInterfaceTo'.", "`link <https://github.com/bio-agents/bioagentsSchema/tree/master/stable/docs>`__"
+   "relation type ", "Type of relation between this and another registered software, e.g. 'isInterfaceTo'.", "`link <https://github.com/bio-agents/bioagents schema/tree/master/stable/docs>`__"
    "shortDescription", "Short and concise textual description of the software function.", "xs:token (restriction)", "0 or 1" "goTermID", "Gene function including molecular function, cellular component and biological process.
 Miscellaneous ontology annotation.
 The ID of Gene Ontology (GO) concept(s) are specified.", "xs:token (restriction)", "0 or more"
    "soTermID", "Features which can be located on a biological sequence.
 The ID of Sequence Ontology (SO) concept(s) are specified.", "xs:token (restriction)", "0 or more"